hassan-ademola/diabetes_prevention/README.md

 This project aims to predict the chance of a patient having diabetes based on a certain set of symptoms.

 ## About the Data
 This data was collected from Sylhet Diabetes Hospital of Sylhet, Bangladesh.
 Direct questionnaires were distributed to patients who have just become diabetic or who are still non-diabetic but have a few or more symptoms.
+(Islam et al, 2020)

 - The dataset contains 520 records and 17 columns including the target variable
 - There are no missing values in the dataset
 - **Age** is the only numerical column in the data